Progressive Convex Hull Simplification: Background

 Common convex hull algorithms (e.g., \cite{BarberDH96,ClarksonS89}) and implementations (e.g., \textsc{CGAL}, \textsc{QHull}) work with \Vrep{s} for input and output: given as input a set of 3D points, return as output a set of faces indexing those vertices.
 However, downstream applications will often make use of the output's \Hrep, converting each face $i$ to a plane equation defined by $\x \cdot \n_i + b_i \le 0$, where $\n_i$ and $b_i$ are the normal to the plane and its distance (as a multiple of $\n_i$) from the origin.
 For example, to test if two convex shapes overlap we can gather the halfspaces of their \Hrep{s} and determine if the total intersection is empty by solving a pure-feasibility linear program.

-where $i$ runs over total $m$ halfspaces gathered from both convex shapes.
+where $i$ runs over the total $m$ halfspaces gathered from both convex shapes.
 This fixed dimension problem can be solved very efficiently in $O(m)$ time \cite{Seidel91}.

 As we've seen, any \Vrep \emph{output} hull can be easily converted to a \Hrep.
-It's also straightforward to bootstrap any convex hull algorithm to work with halfspaces as \emph{input} by leveraging convex duals (see, e.g., \cite{Gruenbaum1967} for a complete reference).
+It's also straightforward to bootstrap any convex hull algorithm to take halfspaces as \emph{input} by leveraging convex duals (see, e.g., \cite{Gruenbaum1967}).
 Suppose we're given a set of $n$ halfspaces (see 2D inset).
 We can compute the convex set forming the intersection of these halfspaces by first choosing a center point $\c \in \mathbb{R}^3$ known to lie inside the resulting intersection.

 For each \emph{primal halfspace}, we construct its \emph{dual vertex} about this center point via:

 Now, we run any \Vrep convex hull algorithm on these $\phi_i$ vertices, producing a list of face indices referencing them (see 2D inset).
 Dual vertices incident on these faces correspond